HonakerM/icrl-generator/README.md

 # ICRL Image Generator

-This project generates "thought of the day" images for the **International Consciousness Research Laboratories (ICRL)**.
+This project generates polished "thought of the day" images for the **International Consciousness Research Laboratories (ICRL)**.
 It uses **LiteLLM** to:

 1. Turn a text thought into an *image prompt*
 2. Generate an AI image
 3. Blend the generated image with an overlay image

-The script is exposed as a command-line tool using **Typer**.
+The script is exposed as a command-line tool using **Typer** and can be run locally or via Docker.

 ---